A San Diego personal injury lawyer will work tirelessly to obtain a settlement and notify you of any obligations you must fulfill for your case.

 - General preparation for trial.

-If you require an experienced San Diego personal injury lawyer to take over your personal injury case, please call the law offices of James V. Hairgrove at 1-619-667-3743.
+If you require an experienced San Diego personal injury lawyer to take over your, personal injury case, please call the California Law Centers at 619-667-3743.
 The initial consultation is free.